-With private rent now counting towards our credit rating, tenants have no choice but to pay on time, every time.
-And as landlords put up their rent, saving for a deposit for a mortgage gets evermore unrealistic.
+With private rent now counting towards your credit rating, tenants must pay on time, every time.
+Meanwhile, as landlords increase their rent, saving a mortgage deposit gets evermore unrealistic.

 To compound matters, buy-to-let landlords have been propping up the mortgage market in recent times.
-With lending criteria so tight, they’ve been a lender’s customer of choice compared to borderline-creditworthy tenants.
-Or even existing homeowners.
+With lending criteria so narrow, landlords have been lenders’ preferred customers compared to borderline-creditworthy tenants.
+Or even many existing, receding-credit score homeowners.

 Light at the end of the tunnel, for contractors at least

 In an odd turn of events, mortgage lenders are beginning to see sense in offering mortgages for the self-employed.
-Higher earning potential coupled with freelancing at an all-time high, it’s a market they’d be ill-advised to ignore.
+With higher earning potential, coupled with freelancing at an all-time high, it’s a market they’re unlikely to ignore.

 The government has helped.
-By nipping self-cert mortgages in the bud, one may think not.
-However, one of the recent barriers to entry to the homeowner market, the size of the deposit required, has fallen.
+By nipping self-cert mortgages in the bud, one may think the opposite.
+But one of the recent barriers to entry to the homeowner market, the size of the deposit required, has fallen.